Paper Casting with Springerle Molds

 6. Strain the required amount of linter through a fine sieve.
 A tea strainer is a great tool for this purpose.

 7. Place the pulp on the mold and press it into the mold with your fingers, making sure to get pulp into all of the small crevices.
+We like to work over a rimmed cookie sheet, to catch the water and make cleanup easier.

 9. Use a clean sponge to suck as much water out of the pulp as possible.
 Then use paper towels to continue removing water.
 Removing the water is important to get a nice impression and also to shorten drying time.